kokizzu/lexid/README.md

 	id = lexid.FromNanoCounter(time,counter)
 	id = lexid.FromNanoCounterIdent(time,counter,identity)

+	// object-oriented version,
-	// object-oriented version, eg. if you need to generate uniquely one per core gen := lexid.NewGenerator(`~1`) // ~2 for 2nd core, ~3 for 3rd core, and so on
+	// eg. if you need to generate uniquely one per core/thread
+	//     or when each database table need different ID format gen := lexid.NewGenerator(`~1`) // ~2 for 2nd core, ~3 for 3rd core, and so on
 	// gen.Identity = `~1`
 	// gen.Separator = `~`